High School Sciences

 Text: Conceptual Physics, Paul G. Hewitt, Addison-Wesley

 Physics is the search for understanding the relationships between energy and matter.
-The student is equipped with the fundamental knowledge, philosophy and skills needed to accurately explore and describe these relationships.
-Although lengthy excursions into engineering are avoided, the student should develop the habit of searching out applications of physical law.
-Laboratory experience is geared toward developing inquiry and problem-solving skills.
-Topics of study include: kinetics, dynamics, waves, heat, sound, light and electricity.
-Course may be taken at College Prep or Honors level.
+The student is equipped with the fundamental knowledge, philosophy, and skills necessary to explore and describe these relationships accurately.
+Although lengthy excursions into engineering are avoided, students should develop the habit of searching out applications of physical laws.
+Laboratory experience is designed to develop inquiry and problem-solving skills.
+Topics of study include: kinetics, dynamics, waves, heat, sound, light, and electricity.
+The course may be taken at the College Prep or Honors level.